mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 The "hydrate" compiler option is off by default.
 TODO: Learn what this does.
 It has something to do with populating
 TODO: existing components with changes rather than recreating them.

+### Markdown Support

+There are several options for creating Svelte components that use Markdown syntax.

 ## Related Tools